-- Launch of our B2B marketing and sales efforts through the use of distribution partners and high-end fashion retailers agreements. - · Launch of our B2C marketing and sales efforts through the use of internet marketing, print advertising, promotions, and signage agreements. - Raising additional capital with which to expand the sales and administrative infrastructure and fund ongoing operations until our operations generate positive cash flow.
+- · Purchase rough sapphires from commercial miners in Australian and process the rough material into cut gemstones and finished jewelry. - · Launch of our B2B marketing and sales efforts through the use of distribution partners and high-end fashion retailers agreements. - · Launch of our B2C marketing and sales efforts through the use of internet marketing, print advertising, promotions, and signage agreements. - · Raise capital to launch Reign Sapphires, fund administrative infrastructure and ongoing operations until our operations generate positive cash flow.

-In order to enable us to generate revenue within 12 months, our activities and milestones for the next 12 months include:
+To enable us to launch Reign and take us to the point of being able to generate revenue within 12 months, our activities and milestones for the next 12 months include:

-- the development, creation and launch of a lifestyle visual marketing campaign (achieved through the engagement of a branding specialist, marketing consultant and creative director); - the development and roll-out of an E commerce platform and online experience (achieved through the engagement of a digital marketing specialist and E commerce specialist company); - · the development and execution of a digital media marketing strategy (achieved through the engagement of a digital media specialist) and - the roll-out of red carpet placements and editorial activities (achieved through the engagement of a luxury markets publicist).
+- the development, creation and launch of a lifestyle visual marketing campaign (achieved through the engagement of a branding specialist, marketing consultant and creative director); - the development and roll-out of an E commerce platform and online experience (achieved through the engagement of a digital marketing specialist and E commerce specialist company); - the development and execution of a digital media marketing strategy (achieved through the engagement of a digital media specialist) and - the roll-out of red carpet placements and editorial activities (achieved through the engagement of a luxury markets publicist).

-These marketing and promotional activities will take place concurrently and will be ongoing over the 12 months at a cost of \$750,000.
-This is in addition to day-to-day operations and hiring of additional team members, financial activities and strategies at a cost of \$675,000 over the next 12 months.
+These marketing and promotional activities will take place concurrently and will be ongoing over the 12 months at a cost of \$250,000.
+This is in addition to day-to-day operations and hiring of additional team members, financial activities and strategies at a cost of \$275,000 over the next 12 months.